 Chemotherapy (or "chemo") and radiation therapy are the two most common types of cancer treatment.
 They work by destroying these fast-growing cells.
 But other types of fast-growing healthy cells (such as blood cells and hair cells) also can be damaged along with cancer cells, causing adverse reactions, or side effects.

 Side effects can range from tiredness and nausea to hair loss and blood clotting problems.
-Because each person responds a little differently to treatment and it's hard for doctors to predict exactly how the body will react, they'll closely watch a child who is being treated for cancer.
+Because each person responds a little differently to treatment and it's hard for doctors to predict exactly how the body will react, they'll closely watch someone who is being treated for cancer.
 Doctors weigh the amount and severity of side effects against the benefits of treatments.